-Write protection control can be conducted for the corresponding page of the main memory block by configuring the value of write protection option byte WRP0/1/2/3.
-After the write protection is turned on, the content on the corresponding page of the main memory area cannot be modified in any way.
+Write protection control can be conducted for the corresponding pages of the main memory block by configuring the value of write protection option byte WRP0/1/2/3.
+After the write protection is enabled, the content on the corresponding page of the main memory area cannot be modified in any way.